 Any bathtub drain stopper that doesn't do its job is an annoying inconvenience.
 Usually, the problem is easy to fix, though the procedures vary depending on what type of tub stopper you have.
-A trip lever drain stopper is one that's more tricky than most to fix, due to its somewhat complicated mechanism.
+A trip-lever drain stopper is more tricky than most to fix, due to its somewhat complicated mechanism.

 How Trip-Lever Drain Stoppers Work